-Nemo has integrated the former LabES (Software Engineering Research Laboratory).
+NEMO was created in 2006, integrating then the former LabES (Software Engineering Research Laboratory).
 LabES was founded in 1999 with the prominent purpose of investigating the application of ontology-based techniques in Software Engineering.
-In this area, one the key projects conducted inside this laboratory was the ODE (Ontology-Based Software Development Environment) Project.
+In this area, one the key projects conducted in this laboratory was the ODE (Ontology-Based Software Development Environment) Project.
 This project investigated the use of domain ontologies for domain engineering and for the systematic development of semantically-aware object-oriented frameworks, resulting in a number of formal ontologies for several software engineering sub-domains (e.g., software requirements, software process, software quality, risk analysis, etc.).
 Since 2003, the group has also been involved in the development of projects regarding the use of ontologies (both as a reference framework as a knowledge representation artifact) for providing intelligent support in software engineering knowledge management.